gpegues/MKDocs_Dev/docs/M365/PowerBI/datagateways/patching-clustered-gateways.md

 2. **Monitor Dataset Refreshes**
    - Check scheduled and manual refresh jobs to ensure no failures.
 (This section needs to be updated with some information on how we can accomplish this, work in progress)
 3. **Review Gateway Logs (if needed)**
-   - At the the of this writing, logging outside of OS logging is not enabled and is not recommended to be left on outside of troubleshooting.
-If you need to enable this for any reason, please refer to the following document:
+   - At the the of this writing, logging outside of Windows OS logging is not enabled and is not recommended to be left on outside of troubleshooting.
+If you need to enable this for any reason, please refer to the following document to enable the internal logging for the product:
      - [Enable Data Gateway Logging](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-performance#slow-performing-queries)

 ---